Fujifilm X-Pro2 vs Leica M8

 Of the two cameras under consideration, the Fujifilm X-Pro2 features an APS-C sensor and the Leica M8 an APS-H sensor.
 The sensor area in the M8 is 32 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.3.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Despite having a smaller sensor, the Fujifilm X-Pro2 offers a higher resolution of 24 megapixel, compared with 10.4 MP of the Leica M8.
-This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.92μm versus 6.84μm for the M8).
+Despite having a smaller sensor, the Fujifilm X-Pro2 offers a higher resolution of 24 megapixels, compared with 10.4 MP of the Leica M8.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.92μm versus 6.84μm for the M8).
 However, it should be noted that the X-Pro2 is much more recent (by 9 years and 4 months) than the M8, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.